meilisearch/documentation/guides/advanced_guides/faceted_search.md

 Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.

 - **Filters** exclude some results based on criteria.
 They allow users to narrow down a set of documents to only those matching these chosen criteria.
 In other words, filtering is used to filter the returned results by adding constraints.
-- **Facets** are a subset of filtering.
-Facets are document fields used as categories and thus provide grouping capabilities to search for specific fields rather than every field.
-They allow users to narrow down a set of documents by multiple dimensions at a time.
+- **Facets**, on the other hand, are used to categorize the data into subsets that will be search upon: they reduce the number of documents to process.

 Faceting and filtering aim at being complementary.